 We all would like to have everything we want in life.
-Preferable this very minute.
+Preferably this very minute.
 Right?

 Sadly, life doesn’t work that way.

 Life never offers us what we want, because it can’t.
 It can only offer us who we are.

 Which means everything that’s happening within us is what requires our attention most.
 We have to be careful of the words we whisper to ourselves, the assumptions we make about us and others and the attitude we bring to every situation we encounter.

 In other words we have to move away from the outer physical world which relentlessly streams information to us and spend more time consciously being aware of what’s going on within.

 The first one is easily done.
 Turn everything off.
 Turn off your notifications, email, facebook, twitter, etc and stop checking your cell phone every 5 minutes.
 Easy.

 It’s the more subtle inner distractions that grab our attention and play havoc with our ability to concentrate our energy on our best future.